 Address: Marlton Crescent & 25-27 Chapel Heritage Precinct: St Kilda East

-Street, St Kilda Heritage Overlay: HO6
+Street, St Kilda

+Category: Residential: House

-Category: Residential: House; Education: Graded as: Significant School
+Education: School

-Victorian Heritage Register: No Style: Victorian Italianate, Federation,
+Style: Victorian Italianate, Federation,

+Interwar

-Interwar Constructed: c.1864, 1899, 1906, 1925
+Constructed: c.1855, c.1864, 1899, 1906, 1925

-Designer: Lloyd Tayler (1864), Bates Smart
+Designer: Lloyd Tayler (1864), Bates Smart &

-& Peebles (1899), Sale & Keague
+Peebles (1899), Sale & Keague (1925)

-(1925)

 Amendment: C142

 Comment: New citation

 Significance

 What is significant?

 St Michael's Grammar School at 25-27 Chapel Street, St Kilda is significant.
-The following buildings contribute to the significance of the place: - The former 'Marlton', comprising the c.1864 building designed by Lloyd Tayler and the 1906 extension.
+The buildings of primary significance are: - The former 'Marlton', comprising the c.1864 building designed by Lloyd Tayler and the 1906 extension.
 It is an early example of an Italianate villa with classical detailing.
 The original house was symmetrical in form and has a hipped roof clad in slate, round-headed windows set above inset panels with moulded architraves and keystones, below a frieze comprised of paired eaves brackets with moulded panels set within a stringcourse, and a simple verandah with timber frieze and brackets (possibly reconstructed).
 The side entrance has a shallow porch with columns and an entablature, while the rendered chimneys have bracketed cornices and stringcourses.
 The 1906 addition on the east side is sympathetic in detail, but disrupts the symmetry of the original house. - The former Kindergarten and Bishop's Hall as constructed in 1899 and extended in 1909.
 This is a brick gabled hall with side walls divided into five bays by buttresses.
 Each bay contains a single segmental arch window.
-The stages of development are demonstrated by the bi-chromatic brickwork that is confined the three bays closest to Marlton Crescent, which have a cream brick band at sill height and cream bricks used in the arch above the windows, whereas the southern two bays are of plain red brick. - The 1925 school building.
-This is a two storey building constructed of red brick with a hipped roof and large square timber windows, which has been altered and extended.
-The surviving part comprises the projecting entry porch and the two bays immediately to the east.
-The porch has a castellated parapet with a triangular pediment over the pointed arch entry and above the stairwell behind there is another triangular pediment, this time flanked by low piers surmounted with orbs. - The two late Victorian era Italianate brick houses facing Marlton Crescent.
+The stages of development are demonstrated by the bi-chromatic brickwork that is confined the three bays closest to Marlton Crescent, which have a cream brick band at sill height and cream bricks used in the arch above the windows, whereas the southern two bays are of plain red brick. • The two late Victorian era Italianate brick houses facing Marlton Crescent.
 Of similar design, each house is asymmetrical in plan with hipped slate roof and a return verandah with cast iron frieze set between the projecting front and side bays, with the polygonal front bay containing segmental arch timber frame sash windows with further timber frame sash windows in the main elevations.
-Each is constructed of bi-chrome brick, which is notable for the bold patterning created by the decorative quoining around the openings and wall corners, diaper work to the walls, between the eaves brackets.
+Each is constructed of bi-chrome brick, which is notable for the bold patterning created by the decorative quoining around the openings and wall corners, diaper work to the walls and between the eaves brackets.
 The chimneys are also of bi-chrome brick and have rendered cornices.
+The 1925 school building is of secondary significance due to its low integrity.
+The surviving original elements are the projecting entry porch and the two bays immediately to the east on the north elevation.
+The porch has a castellated parapet with a triangular pediment over the pointed arch entry and above the stairwell behind there is another triangular pediment, this time flanked by low piers surmounted with orbs.
 Other buildings and non-original alterations and additions to the above buildings are not significant.
 Note: The former 'Rondebosch' and 'Elmwood' at 25-27 Chapel Street, and the former Particular Baptist Church at 16 Crimea Street are not significant as part of St Michael's Grammar, but are individually significant for other reasons - please refer to the separate PPHR citations.
 How is it significant?